 To replaces a Honda Civic fuse, first, turn the ignition switch to the LOCK (0) position.
 Make sure the headlights and all other accessories are off.
 Remove the cover from the fuse box.
 Check each of the large fuses in the under-hood fuse box by looking through the top at the wire inside.
 Removing these fuses requires a Phillips-head screwdriver.
 Check the smaller fuses in the under-hood fuse box and all the fuses in the interior fuse box by pulling out each one with the fuse puller provided on the back of the under-hood fuse box cover.
 Look for a blown wire fuse.
 If it is blown, replace it with one of the spare fuses of the same rating or lower.

-- 2008 honda civic fuse box,honda civic 2008 fuse box,where is the fuse box on a 2008 honda civic,2008 honda civic fuse diagram,how to change fuse on honda civic,
+- 2008 honda civic fuse box,yhs-fh_lsonsw,honda civic 2008 fuse box,whets the fuse box on how to change radiator fluid on a 2008 honda odyssey,uk honda civic lighter fuse 2008,